-The second part of the research consists of analysis of selected media stories published between 2018 and 2020.
+The second part of the research consists of analysis of selected media stories published in 2019.
 The methodology for this part is framing analysis.
-Altogether eight stories have been studied, each of which illustrates a particular perspective on ethnicity in the media debate.
+Altogether eight cases have been studied, each of which illustrates a particular perspective on ethnicity in the media debate.
 All the major broadcasting networks discussed in the first part of the study are visited in the framing analysis, plus a few print publications.
 The methodological approach for the framing analysis is explained more in detail in the first part of that analysis.